boolean-uk/tdd-cohort-manager-challenge/domain-model.md

 2. Search for a cohort by cohort name -> DONE
 3. Add student to a specific cohort -> DONE
 4. Remove a cohort by cohort name -> DONE
-5. Remove student from a specific cohort
+5. Remove student from a specific cohort -> DONE
 6. Return errors if cohort not found -> DONE
 7. Return errors if student not found -> DONE